supervisely/docs/README.md

 # 🤖 What's Supervisely

-**Supervisely** is computer vision platform for researchers and companies to annotate, manage and train neural networks.
+**Supervisely** is computer vision platform for researchers and companies to annotate and manage datasets, train neural networks and much more.

-Our mission is to help people with and without machine learning expertise to create state-of-the-art computer vision applications.
+Unlike other platforms, Supervisely is built like OS: instead of having a huge monolith, Supervisely creates a foundation for developing and running applications called Supervisely Apps.

+Supervisely is available online for free, as well as an on-premise edition for enterprises.

 ### With Supervisely you can